 In addition to Connecticut estate taxes, a decedent may owe other types of taxes, such as federal estate taxes, income taxes and property taxes.
 Taxes may also be payable to other states in which the decedent owned property.
 The executor or administrator is responsible for filing necessary tax returns, paying taxes in connection with the estate and reporting income received during estate administration.
 An executor or administrator must also file a federal estate tax return if the gross estate plus adjusted taxable gifts is more than the federal exemption amount.
-The federal exemption amount is \$13.99 million for decedents dying in 2025 and is indexed to adjust annually for inflation.
-Federal estate taxation is complex and beyond the scope of this publication.
-If a federal estate tax return is required or if there is any doubt about whether a return is required, professional advice is strongly recommended.
+The federal exemption amount is \$12.92 million for decedents dying in 2023 and is indexed to adjust annually for inflation.
+Federal estate tax return is required or if there is any doubt about whether a return is required, professional advice is strongly recommended.